ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

 Refresh that page, and you should get one that indicates with either red, or green, whether the test cases for your code passed or failed.

 If you got all green, and 10 points, then your submission was accepted---but to emphasize, for this week, the other 90 points will be assigned by a human grader.
+If you receive the extra credit points then you will receive an additional 10 points.
 You'll be notified of that grade [via Gauchospace](https://gauchospace.ucsb.edu).

 Created by Diba Mirza, thanks to Phill Conrad for his inputs